xpack/web-doxygen/website/docs/api/classes/sectionrefs.md

-<p>Returns a constant pointer to the section info given a section label or nullptr if no section with the given label can be found.</p>
+Returns a constant pointer to the section info given a section label or nullptr if no section with the given label can be found.

-<p>Definition at line 109 of file <a href="/web-doxygen/docs/api/files/src/section-h">section.h</a>.</p>
+Definition at line 109 of file <a href="/web-doxygen/docs/api/files/src/section-h">section.h</a>.

 <div class="doxyProgramListing">